Master of Arts in Teaching (M.A.T.), Adolescent Education (Grades 7–12, Initial/Professional)

 Prerequisite Foundations for Master of Arts in Teaching Program (Initial/Professional Certification)

 The Master of Arts in Teaching program is available face-to-face, hybrid, and completely online.
 Candidates must have a bachelor’s degree from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas:

 Candidates with less than 30 credits in these areas should speak with the program chair to review their academic record for potential qualifying options.

-In addition, New York state certification requires candidates in childhood education have college-level study in liberal arts and sciences, including but not limited to: artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression.
+In addition, New York state certification requires candidates to have college-level study in liberal arts and sciences, including but not limited to: artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression.
 Candidates who have deficits in one or two of these areas may enter the program, but are required to make up the deficits prior to student teaching.
 Candidates needing coursework in more than two areas should speak with the program chair to plan the prerequisite course of study.

 Candidates are also required to have a satisfactory command of spoken and written English.
-Applicants who are judged to have inadequate English language skills may be required to take undergraduate coursework to strengthen their language skills before continuing in the childhood education program.
+Applicants who are judged to have inadequate English language skills may be required to take undergraduate coursework to strengthen their language skills before continuing in the program.
 A structured interview is part of the admission process.

 Field Experience and Student Teaching